jahan-paisley/rahnama_dot_com_scraper/README.md

   ```

 ### Output
-Output will be save in a sqlite database and sent to this telegram channel: **https://telegram.me/hamshahri_ads**
+Output will be saved in a sqlite database and sent to this telegram channel: **https://telegram.me/hamshahri_ads**

+I've setup an ElasticSearch and Kibana to make it easier to search and visualize the data as it grows.

 ### TODOS:
 * Save the logo and the filename of bmp file in ads and associate them with advertisers
 * Tokenize ads to extract important and mostly used keywords
+* Make the process scheduled and automatic using `whenever` gem